 For its introduction of a Bill into the House, a Bill is printed in first reading format which includes explanatory notes about the purpose of the Bill.

 See also Bill Stages; Report Bill; Third Reading Bill.

-The British Columbia Gazette is published by the Queen's Printer under the authority of the Queen's Printer Act and the Regulations Act.
+The British Columbia Gazette is published by the King's Printer under the authority of the King's Printer Act and the Regulations Act.
 Part I of the Gazette is published weekly and contains legal and official notices and proclamations.
 Part II is published every two weeks and contains the full text of all new regulations.

 The verbatim transcript of what is said in the Legislative Assembly debates and in committees.

-Print copies of Hansard are available from Crown Publications, Queen's Printer.
+Print copies of Hansard are available from Crown Publications, King's Printer.